SereneScarecrow/coursework-idiomacy-ctg/README.md

 # coursework-idiomacy-ctg
-This repository contains matetials for my course work "Controlled text generation based on the level of idiomacy
+This repository contains materials for my course work "Controlled text generation based on the level of idiomacy